Customs clearance to Switzerland: how it works

 Graphic with example of two-step export clearance

 In this case, you provide the service provider with all the data and documents they need for export customs clearance.
 This usually also includes a commercial invoice.
 The service provider uses this information to submit the electronic export declaration via the ATLAS system.
-Everything then proceeds in the usual way and the goods arrive in Switzerland, where they are cleared for import
+Everything then proceeds in the usual way and the goods arrive in Switzerland, where they are cleared for import.

 Of course, it is an advantage here if the same service provider that performed the export customs clearance now also handles the import customs clearance – after all, they already have all the necessary data.
 This saves you time and effort!